What professions were you involved with before becoming a writer?

 Do you have a favorite character?
 If so, why?

 I have to admit I love Durzo Blint.
 He’s just so bad.
 I was reading an article the other day about characters who are strong, charming, relentless in their pursuit of their goals, and willing to use people to do it because they don’t have the weakness of empathy.
 In fiction, they’re often called heroes.
 Think James Bond.
 Psychology has another name for them: sociopaths.
 I wanted to create a strong, ruthless character who wasn’t a sociopath.
 Blint is so strong and so conflicted he’s fascinating to write.
 He doesn’t care if he pisses people off.
 He’s got no time for lies and illusions—yet he lives lies and illusions.
 He’s raw, there are cracks in the façade.
 He’s a puzzle because he’s done so much good and so much evil in his life, but I dare say that most men who held great power have.
-Constantine preserved the Roman Empire and slaughtered thirty thousand people for holding a rally against him; Washington and Jefferson founded a nation on the principle that all men are created equal but owned slaves; Martin King Luther Jr. and JFK cheated on their wives.
+Constantine preserved the Roman Empire and slaughtered thirty thousand people for holding a rally against him; Washington and Jefferson founded a nation on the principle that all men are created equal but owned slaves; Martin Luther King Jr. and John F Kennedy cheated on their wives.
 Obviously, these run the gamut of seriousness, but all of them require excuse.
 Durzo believes he’s a worse person than he is, and that only comes from a person who has a deep moral sense.

 On another level, I really like Vi Sovari.
 She starts as nearly a stereotype, but through the books she becomes the kind of character I’ve never seen in fantasy.
 I think this has to do with writers’ desire to create strong female characters.
 Too often, these women end up as men with breasts: female, sociopathic James Bonds.
 If they have emotions, they never have the ‘weak’ emotions.
 There’s an added layer of difficulty when the writer is a man, of course, so it takes even more work.
 Without dropping any spoilers, all I can say is I like how Vi turns out.